Agreement reaffirmation form 2025

 4. If applicable, complete Part C for attorney certification, ensuring your attorney has signed it if you were represented during negotiations.

-5. Fill out Part D by assessing your financial situation.
-Indicate whether you believe the reaffirmation will impose undue hardship and sign accordingly.
+5. Fill out Part D by indicating your financial situation.
+Confirm that you can afford the payments and sign accordingly.

 6. If not represented by an attorney, complete Part E to request court approval for your reaffirmation agreement.